AutopsyTurvy/JavaScript2-CapChat-kitty-Alice-Case/README.md

 ## Site purpose:

+** Important **

+I should first point out that the sign in and sign up pages have the same styles, so they will be found in the "sharedResources" folder.
+The same goes for the general styles in the feed and profile page, so these have also been placed in "sharedResources"-- I did this to avoid duplicate code, and hope it makes sense.
+If not in the folder corresponding to the page you seek, then you will find the code in shared resources.

 A game purchasing site with competitive prices and smooth functionality.
 You should be able to see a full display of the games on offer, and them add them to a semi functioning cart.
 (Main purpose-- to buy games.)